Using Tables with IRSA Services

 ngc 4552 188.915863750 12.556341390

 In the above example, the columns are aligned using tab characters between each data cell.
-Note the data-columns may not line up exactly, even if tabs are applied consistently (as in row #5).
+Note the data-columns may not line up exactly, even if tabs are applied consistently (as in row #3).
 Resist the temptation to add additional tabs in order to make the data align correctly; this will only create extra and empty columns, and your table upload will fail.
-Spaces are allowed.
+Spaces are allowed in character data.

-4. Space-Delimited Format (Download example.)
-Only used by the Spitzer Heritage Archive.
+4. SHA Space-Delimited Format (Download example.)
+NOTE: only used by the SHA = Spitzer Heritage Archive.

 In this format each cell is separated by a space.
 Therefore, if there is a space in your object name (e.g., "NGC 1001" versus NGC1001) or position ("34 23 45.45" versus 34d23m45.45s), you need to put quotes around the target name or its position.
 Since this format is only used by the Spitzer Heritage Archive, there are several additional requirements: